 Understandably, things would feel bleak after a home fire, but this is not the time to mentally check out.
 There are so many questions following a house fire that it can be confusing to figure out what to do next.
 But once the fire has been put out, it's important to act quickly and decisively to prevent further damage.

-What Should You Do with the House in Tennessee after a Fire?
+What Should You Do with the House After a Fire Tennessee?

 Protect the property from both weather and vandalism.
 Depending on the severity of the fire damage, you may have to contact your utility providers to cut off electricity and water.